 I get the gauze that can be cut or torn to size so I can perfectly cover the injury by cutting or just folding a piece in half.
 If it needs some anti-bacterial gel stuff, I smear it on the gauze, place the gel-side on the cut, and tape the whole thing down with medical tape.

 The big box of 3M Paper Medical Tape and this sleeve of Medical Sponges (not the best descriptor) will last you for a couple of years.
 I store the sponges and a roll of tape in a Ziploc bag.
 The tape tears easily so you don’t need scissors.

 Dedicate a bag, box, or basket for the library so your kids know where to put a book or DVD when they are finished with it.
 You could also have a baggie with everyone’s cards and summer reading program charts inside.

-This storage basket has a closable thing at the top and it’s also collapsible.
+This storage basket would make it VERY clear to your people what goes in it.
 Seems perfect for both storing the books at home and toting them to and from the library.
 The drawstring closure is awesome for carrying to and from the car!
 Plus it’s not ugly.
 You could also use a sturdy canvas tote from L.L.
 Bean (or similar style).